raspberrypilearning/sweet-scroll/en/step_2.md

   min-height: 100%;
 }
 ```
+Now, all these property and value pairs apply to your new background image.

-You should now be able to see the new image if you scroll through your webpage.
+Scroll through your web page, and you should now see the new image.
 --- /task ---

 --- task ---

-Add more divs with pictures or text.
+Add more `div` elements with pictures or text.

-In the below example, you will add a list of the equipment we need to bake a cake, and a picture of the ingredients.
+The example below shows you how to add:
++ A list of the equipment for baking a cake
++ A picture of the cake ingredients

 --- hints ---
 --- hint ---
-To add a section with text, include any html you want inside a `div`.
-Then, add the appropriate CSS. `<p>` and `<h3>` tags were used for the simple chocolate cake section.
-This time, we will use `<ul>` and `<li>` tags.
-You can use the class name `textSection` to keep the same CSS rules as the simple chocolate cake section.
+To add a section with text, include any HTML tags you want inside a `div`.
+Then, add the appropriate CSS rules.
+The starter project already includes `<p>` and `<h3>` tags in the 'simple chocolate cake' section.
+The example section below uses `<ul>` and `<li>` tags.
+Add the class name `textSection` to your new section to apply the same CSS rules that apply to the 'simple chocolate cake' section.

 ```html
 <div class="textSection">